 The curriculum at key stage 3 is neither narrowed nor curtailed with every student studying a broad and balanced curriculum until the end of year 9.

 In Key Stage 4, all students (other than very rare instances) study the core subjects of English, Maths and Science as well as History or Geography, a language and PE.
 All also study Relationships and Sex Education.
 Students are then offered with equal access Computing, RE and Citizenship as well as many other options.

-The academy’s first GCSE cohort will take their exams in 2022.
-Over 90% of this cohort is currently studying the full EBacc suite of subjects.
+The academy’s first GCSE cohort took their exams in 2022.
+97% of this cohort studied the full EBacc suite of subjects.
 Examinations results can be found here

 In KS5, the academy offer forms part of a coherent offer provided jointly by three sixth forms in the area.
 The academy specialises in Biology, Physics, Chemistry, Maths and Further Maths ‘A’ levels.
 Economics and Psychology A levels are also offered to provide a full choice combination.

 To download our curriculum policy which shows how much time is allocated to each subject, please click here

 Our educational experience consists of our 4 Riverside Curricula which work together to provide The Harris Academy Riverside education: